ypyang237/foreclosure/README.md

 1. Invoke the `loan` function and assign it's return value to the variable `stevesLoan`. ![Test][test]
 1. Invoke the `borrower` function passing in the argument `stevesLoan` and assign it's return value to the variable `steve`. ![Test][test]
-1. Create a `while` loop that runs the following statement while `sevesLoan` is not foreclosed:
+1. Create a `while` loop that runs the following statement while `stevesLoan` is not foreclosed:
   - `steve` invokes `payDay`
   - `steve` invokes `makePayment`
   - increment `month` by `1` ![Test][test]

 ### Conclusion

 All tests should be passing.
 The value of `monthsUntilEvicted` should be 13.
 You can tweak some of hardcoded private values such as `loan account.monthlyPayment` and `borrower account.monthlyIncome` a little to inspect the different possible outcomes. however, _be careful!_ if the house never goes into foreclosure, you will encounter an endless loop.

 ### Bonus